The state wherein an announced creative project becomes stuck at the preparation stage for years.

 Robotech Shadow Rising is the proposed sequel to Robotech: The Shadow Chronicles.
 Its fate is reportedly tied up with the schedule for the proposed live action movie on which no progress is known to have been made since its announcement in 2008.

 Shadow Rising has been put on hold in favor of another film project, Robotech: Love Live Alive, which will be released on DVD with the special edition reissue of Shadow Chronicles in July 2013.
 Love Live Alive will be taking the 50-minute OVA Genesis Climber Mospeada: Love Live Alive and adding 40 minutes of new bridging material written and conceived by the late Carl Macek to create a full-length feature designed as a direct lead-in to Shadow Rising.
 Shadow Rising is expected to be out in 2015.

 The TV special The Magic 7 started in 1990, most of the voice tracks were recorded in the 90s - two of the involved actors (Madeline Kahn and John Candy) even died and had to be removed.

 The second season of the Thundercats remake has not been renewed and remains on indefinite hiatus.

-Fearless Photog was a character created for a 1986 HeMan contest by then twelve year-old Nathan Bitner.
+Fearless Photog was a character created for a 1986 He-Man and the Masters of the Universe (1983) contest by then twelve year-old Nathan Bitner.
 Among other prizes the winning character was supposed to have entered into production.
-It wasn't until 2011 and after a massive case of "whatever happened to...?" on the Internet that Mattel announced that it would indeed be produced in 2012.
+Unfortunately, the He-Man toys had stopped selling by then, so the entire line (including the Photog figure) was canceled.
+It wasn't until 2012 and after a massive case of "whatever happened to...?" on the Internet that Mattel finally made Photog, selling him to adult fans on their MattyCollector.com website.

 This page will be finished, any year now.
 We are getting in a new director and reshooting much of it in 3D.